Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 8. Guadalhorce Club de Golf – Málaga

-Located close to Málaga city and the airport, the club offers a classic course designed by the Finnish architect Kosti Kuronen.
+Located near Málaga city and the airport, the club offers a classic course.

 Green fees usually range from €70 to €110.
 The course combines parkland and links-style holes, providing variety and strategic play.